 Children's hearing aids need to be checked daily, especially for children who are too young to tell you if there is a problem.
-You'll want to do a listening check, make sure the battery is working and check the hearing aid for debris and moisture.
-Remember, if you can't hear sounds amplified through the hearing aid then your little one will not be able to hear through it either.
-You don't want to place an earplug in your child's ears when you think you're placing a hearing aid.
+You'll want to do a listening check, make sure the battery is working and check the hearing aids for debris and moisture.
+Remember, if you can't hear sounds amplified through the hearing aids then your little one will not be able to hear through it, either.

-For infants and children, it's very important to choose hearing aids that have secure battery doors so they cannot get the hearing aid batteries out themselves.
-Always store batteries safely out of reach of children and pets.
-Babies like to put things in their mouths.
-If your child does swallow a hearing aid battery, immediately call the 24-hour National Battery Ingestion Hotline at 202-625-3333.
+For infants and children, choose hearing aids that have secure battery doors so they cannot get the hearing aid batteries out themselves.
+Babies like to put things in their mouths, so always store batteries safely out of reach of children and pets.

 The right hearing aids can make a world of difference for your child's social, educational and communication development.
 Work with your child's audiologist, physician and educational support system to make the most of the experience.

 Note: If your child has swallowed a hearing aid battery, seek emergency medical care right away.
 Time is of the essence.
 More on hearing aid battery safety.